GeroldSetz/Mailinator-Domains/README.md

 # Mailinator-Domains
-This repository is beeing generated based on the data of www.block-disposable-email.com.
+This repository is being generated based on the data of www.block-disposable-email.com.
 Updates committed on a daily basis as long as additions appear.

 ## What you get
-The data you can download here is a list of domains in sha1 format (lowecase hashed).
+The data you can download at https://github.com/GeroldSetz/Mailinator-Domains/blob/master/mailinator_domains_from_bdea.cc.txt is a list of domains in sha1 format (lowercase hashed).
 Example: "mailinator.com" will be represented as "f65f8e182b0ecc8a1ec02aff22b2c26fabdb954b".

 ## Intention